 Housed in luxury hotel The Westin Singapore, Cook & Brew’s CBD location and 33rd-floor setting provide for expansive views of the city from a fab vantage point.
 The spacious gastro-bar offers different seating options for various occasions, including lavish leather couches for cosy gatherings, an alfresco area for breezy evening dates and posh bar counter seats for hotel guests popping by for a pint.

 Fill your stomach with the beef pot roast ($39), which looks like a meat lover’s dream come true.
 A hearty combination of fork-tender USDA beef short ribs with goat cheese and mascarpone polenta, this dish is a favourite at the restaurant.
 An elegant seafood alternative is the roasted Arctic cod ($46) with chard corn, squash, gulf prawns and ancho chillies.
-There’s also a small selection of sides to complement your meal, including roasted cauliflower ($7) with chilli, caraway and cumin seeds.
+There’s also a small selection of sides, including roasted cauliflower ($7) with chilli, caraway and cumin seeds.

 Dessert portions are big and great for sharing; get the satisfyingly sinful molten sticky toffee pudding ($15) with Bailey’s ice cream – it’s worth every calorie!
 Great for: Business lunches and group dinners